 6) you have to pay for whatever they offer without it being clear what you get in return

-7) they use one of your research articles to flatter you, but the article is unrelated to the topic or too outdated to be credible.
+7) they mention one of your research articles, but the article is unrelated to the topic or too outdated to be credible.

 What can we do

-While to me these emails are clearly scams, the long list of winners on the websites of these organizations suggests a lot of people have been duped already by them.
+While to me these emails are clearly scams, the long list of winners on the websites of these organizations suggests a lot of people have been duped by them.
 If everyone makes their colleagues aware of this type of scam it may be harder for these organizations to make new victims.
 You can tell your colleagues directly, or share (or ´like´ on Linkedin) this blog so others can read it as well.